Performance-Based Earned Value

 Evidence of risk mitigation handling plan in the IMS.

-Objective completion criteria aligned with the accomplishment of the program’s technical requirements and goals are determined in advance, documented, and used to plan and measure the progress of program milestones and events.
+Guideline 7, Objective completion criteria aligned with the accomplishment of the program’s technical requirements and goals are determined in advance, documented, and used to plan and measure the progress of program milestones and events.
 Objective technical performance goals and measures are incorporated throughout the schedule hierarchy based on the completion criteria developed for each increment of work, in order to limit subjective measurement of work accomplished.
 Objectively measured performance data that accurately reflects technical accomplishment of the work provides program management visibility into program progress and credible early indications of program problems and the need to take corrective action.

 Guideline 27, The program EAC accounts for dollarized risks and opportunities that are related to the risk management process.